rust-lang/this-week-in-rust/drafts/2019-03-19-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [validator](https://github.com/Keats/validator), a crate offering simple validation for Rust structs.
-Thanks to [Willi Kappler](https://users.rust-lang.org/t/crate-of-the-week/2704/500) for the suggestion!
+This week's crate is [copyless](https://crates.io/crates/copyless), a crate to extend boxes and vecs to operate on values while avoiding `memcpy`s.
+Thanks to [Dzmitry Malyshau](https://users.rust-lang.org/t/crate-of-the-week/2704/503) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!